Bagasaaa/virtual_try_on_2Diffusers/README.md

 I collaborate to do this project with a nice teammate [silvering-steve](https://github.com/silvering-steve/)

-### Be patient, I haven't uploaded the model yet.
-Coming soon.

 I use insightface, so you can replace the face in an existing photo, simply with a clear selfie photo of the desired face.

 I am using the stable-diffusion-inpainting model from diffusers to swap clothes, but don't worry as you don't need to perform manual inpainting.